sdiehl/wiwinwlh/slideshow.md

 combinators.
 Many of the operators do have a [consistent naming scheme](https://www.fpcomplete.com/school/to-infinity-and-beyond/pick-of-the-week/a-little-lens-starter-tutorial#actually-there-are-a-whole-lot-of-operators-in-lens---over-100).

-Of course lenses generalize to arbitrary data structures and computations, not just nested records:
+Surprisingly lenses can be used as a very general foundation to write logic over a wide variety of data structures and computations and subsume many of the existing patterns found in the Prelude under a new common framework.

 ~~~~ {.haskell include="src/complexlens.hs"}
 ~~~~